KenYu910645/KenYu910645.github.io/_projects/project_pac.md

     </div>
 </div>
 <div class="caption">
-    With our PAC module, the detector is able to more accuratley capture the farer objects.
+    With our PAC module, the detector is able to capture farer objects more accuratley .
 </div>

 ## Conclusion
-Our research demonstrates the importance of incorporating depth-related information in 3D object detection.
-By effectively utilizing or leveraging perspective information, we can significantly enhance a computer's ability to interpret 3D scenes, much like humans do.
+Our research demonstrates the importance of incorporating depth-related information in monocular 3D object detection.
+By effectively utilizing or leveraging perspective information, we can significantly enhance a computer's ability to interpret 3D scenes.